ewwwgiddings/sales-tax/README.md

 > Sales Taxes: 1.50

 Based on my understanding of the first block quote, the 'Music CD' output should read 16.50.
-This is because the 'prices plus tax' is what should be rounded up to the nearest 5 cents.
-In the example, only the total 'Sales Tax' is what is rounded up, and not the individual items (total + tax) value.
+This is because I understand from description that the 'prices plus tax' is what should be rounded up to the nearest 5 cents.
+In the example, only the total 'Sales Tax' is what is rounded up, and not the individual item's (price + tax) value.

-Since the output is the focus of most of the doc, the total sales tax, separate from the item, is what was rounded up to the nearest 5 cents.
+Since the output is the focus of the document, the total sales tax, separate from the item, is what I have rounded up to the nearest 5 cents.
 Assuming the output is what matters, I have implemented the functionality accordingly.

+Changes to this can be made when refactoring the solution to be more elegant and account for any edge cases not covered.

-**Question:** Can anyone explain, more in-depth, or in another way I can properly understand, how and where the sales tax round up is to occur?
+**Question:** Can anyone explain, more in-depth, or in another way I can understand, how and where the sales tax round up is to occur?

 ## Getting started